faisalghifariz/customer-churn-prediction/README.md

 8. **Key Insight & Recommendation**: Key insights and results of Machine Learning modeling for customer churn prediction and recommendations for actions that can be taken to reduce and prevent customer churn.

 # Key Findings
-1. A feature which is the strongest predictor of customer churn: Support Calls.
-This can refer to bad customer service (customer with more Support Calls tend to churn) or bad service.
-The company have to investigate to understand why there are many customers with very high Support Calls and address the issue immediately.
+1. **A feature which is the strongest predictor of customer churn: Support Calls.** This can refer to bad customer service (customer with more Support Calls tend to churn) or bad service.
+The company have to investigate to understand why there are many customers with very high Support Calls that leads to churn and address the issue immediately.

 Boxplot of Customers' Support Calls, categorized by Churn